Azamali010/SDE-Android-Assignment-Internshala/README.md

 * Single Activity Structure: The app is built using a single activity, with different screens managed through fragments, ensuring a modular and maintainable architecture.

 * Google+ Login: The app initiates with a login screen if the user is not logged in.
-Login is exclusively via Google+, and user sessions are tracked using SharedPreferences or SQLite, ensuring a seamless and secure login experience.
+Login is exclusive via Google+, and user sessions are tracked using SharedPreferences or SQLite, ensuring a seamless and secure login experience.

 * Notes Display: Upon successful login, the app displays all notes associated with the logged-in user.
 The notes are presented in full detail using a RecyclerView, providing a smooth and user-friendly interface for managing notes.